 The Srebrenica genocide saw the systematic murder of 8,372 Bosnian Muslim men and boys by Bosnian Serb forces.

-Survivor Emir Suljagić described Srebrenica as ‘everything that happened over three years in Bosnia culminated into one place and one time’.
-With perpetrators still at large and genocide denial widespread amongst Bosnian Serbs, had it not been for the involvement of the international community, the memorial may never have come into being at all.
+Srebrenica is located in Republika Srpska, a semi-autonomous region of Bosnia-Herzegovina controlled by Bosnian Serbs as part of the Dayton peace agreement.
+With perpetrators still at large and genocide denial widespread among Bosnian Serbs, had it not been for the involvement of the international community, the memorial may never have come into being at all.

-Paddy Ashdown succeeded Petritsch as UN High Representative and – thanks to his backing and support from Imperial War Museum (IWM), London – a memorial room was opened in July 2007.
+The late Paddy Ashdown succeeded Petritsch as UN High Representative and – thanks to his backing and support from Imperial War Museum (IWM), London – a memorial room was opened in July 2007.

 This visitor centre is located at the ‘Battery Factory’, a site from the pre-war era buildings used by the Dutch battalion (DUTCHBAT) as its headquarters from 1994 to 1995.
 Visitors to the centre are given guided tours, often by curators who are themselves survivors of the genocide.
 It offers visitors the chance to view imagery and interpretation boards.
 There is also the opportunity to view a powerful and moving film about the genocide.